dcblogdev/laravel-box/readme.md

 ## Security

-If you discover any security related issues, please email author email instead of using the issue tracker.
+If you discover any security related issues, please email `dave@daveismyname.com` instead of using the issue tracker.

 ## Credits